salverna/LIMON/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This pipeline is still under development.
+We appreciate any comments or feedback to help improve this platform

+## Motivation

 Microbial communities are dynamic structures that continually adapt to their surrounding environment.
 Such communities play pivotal roles in countless ecosystems from environmental to human health.
 Perturbations